jichu4n/palm-sync/README.md

 Not supported:

-- **Platforms**: iOS, iPadOS
+- **Operating systems**: iOS, iPadOS
 - **Connections**: Bluetooth, IR

 For more information, please see Connecting Palm OS Devices.

 ## Web demo

-If you have a Palm OS device, you can try out palm-sync right in your browser!
-The web demo allows you to do a simple HotSync over a USB or serial connection.
+You can try out palm-sync right in your browser!
+The web demo allows you to do a simple HotSync with a Palm OS device via USB or serial.

 👉 [ **jichu4n.github.io/palm-sync/web-demo** ](https://jichu4n.github.io/palm-sync/web-demo/)

 Requirements:

-- **Connection**: Palm OS device connected via USB or serial, including via a serial-to-USB adapter.
+- Palm OS device connected via USB or serial, including via serial-to-USB adapter.
-- **OS**: Windows, macOS, Linux, ChromeOS, or Android.
-See Connecting Palm OS Devices for OS-specific configuration.
+- A Chromium-based browser such as Google Chrome or Microsoft Edge, running on Windows, macOS, Linux, ChromeOS, or Android (USB only).
+See Connecting Palm OS Devices for OS-specific setup.
-- **Browser**: A Chromium-based browser such as Google Chrome or Microsoft Edge.

 ## Quickstart